 Where to Find Item Number for an eBay Listing

 There are two ways to find item numbers for eBay listings: on the listing itself, or by visiting My eBay if it is an item you are watching, have bid on, bought, sold, or currently are selling.

-Item numbers are actually fairly easy to find in item listings.
-On a computer in a web browser, visit the item listing in question and look toward the lower-right corner of the header area (the upper-right corner of the item's Description).
-There you'll see a label something like this:
+Item numbers are easy to find in item listings.
+In a web browser, visit the item listing in question and look toward the lower-right corner of the header area (the upper-right corner of the item's description).
+There you'll see a label that should look something like this:

 eBay item number: 150796106903